TAYLOR TIDBITS - Counselor's Corner

 Here at Fred Douglass ECC, our character education curriculum contains traits designed for the purpose of positively impacting the behavior and academic success of each student by creating a caring learning environment that develops successful students and good citizens.

-Age-appropriate monthly guidance lessons are taught by the counselor.
+Age-appropriate monthly guidance lessons are taught by the counselor and aligned with district campuses.
 Outstanding students who demonstrate the character word of the month receive recognition and rewards.

 Courage-DEC: HAPPY BEAR COMES!!!